The top 10 stores to buy winter boots in Toronto

 Here are my picks for the top places to buy winter boots in Toronto.

 Toronto's original sporting-goods store has six locations within the GTA, and they all come well-stocked with performance-oriented footwear from brands like Columbia, Merrell and The North Face.
-Most of the boots here are hardcore functional, but a lot of them are stylish as well – perfect for tolerating a Polar Vortex (#NeverForget.)
+Most of the boots here are hardcore functional, but a lot of them are stylish as well―perfect for tolerating a Polar Vortex.

-This relative newcomer to the Canadian market lives up to the hype with its 220,000 square foot store at Toronto's Eaton Centre.
+This spot was once a newcomer to the Canadian market, but now lives up to the hype with its 220,000 square foot store at Toronto's Eaton Centre.
 Whether you're looking for thigh-high, blue suede Stuart Wetizmans or insulated JOG DOG booties, this is your best bet on finding designer boots you've seen online but can't get shipped to our country. *grumble grumble*

 Sprawling across two storefronts, this Queen West favourite divides its winter boot selection into "city" and "snow," which makes picking out the right pair a bit easier.
-You'll find trendy and practical brands here like Cougar, Kodiak, and Timberland for men and women alike, as well as harder-to-find cult favourites like Native Shoes and Frye.
+You'll find trendy and practical brands here like Cougar and Kodiak for men and women alike, as well as harder-to-find cult favourites like Native Shoes and Frye.

-Canada's favourite place to buy industrial wear has really stepped up its game in recent years when it comes to dressing regular consumers (hence the removal of "Work Wearhouse" from its name.)
-You'll find a wide variety of boots for both men and women here, all of it hardcore functional, much of it also stylish.
+Canada's favourite place to buy industrial wear has really stepped up its game in recent years when it comes to dressing regular consumers (hence the removal of "Work Wearhouse" from its name).
+You'll find a wide variety of boots for both men and women here, all of it super functional, much of it also stylish.